 The director of the Gallivan Program is Richard G. Jones.

-An Advisory Committee of Notre Dame graduates in journalism helps guide the Program, meeting annually to discuss the curriculum and other initiatives.
+An advisory board of Notre Dame graduates who are working in journalism helps guide the program, meeting regularly to discuss the curriculum and other initiatives.

-Members of the Gallivan Program Advisory Committee include Michael D. (Mickey) Gallivan, former television and wire service journalist and program benefactor; Maddie Hanna, reporter, The Philadelphia Inquirer; Meg Martin, managing editor of projects and podcasts, Minnesota Public Radio; Sarah Mervosh, reporter, The New York Times; and Anne Thompson, chief environmental affairs correspondent, NBC News.
+Members of the Gallivan Program's Professional Advisory Board include Michael D. (Mickey) Gallivan, a former television and wire service journalist and the program's benefactor; Maddie Hanna, reporter, The Philadelphia Inquirer; Meg Martin, managing editor of projects and podcasts, Minnesota Public Radio; Sarah Mervosh, reporter, The New York Times; and Anne Thompson, chief environmental affairs correspondent, NBC News.